MP Estate Planning UK

 The form records:

-After the end tax year, paper SA900 must arrive by 31 October.
-Electronic submission via software is due by 31 January.
+After the end of the tax year on 5 April, paper SA900 returns must arrive at HMRC by 31 October.
+Electronic submissions via commercial software are due by 31 January.

 Using software or professional support

 “Prepare the figures before you start the form.
-Good records make the return straightforward.”
+Good records throughout the year make the return straightforward — it is the scramble for missing paperwork in January that causes problems.”

 After paying HMRC: what trustees must give beneficiaries and update with HMRC

-Clearing the bill is not the last step; trustees must next provide clear statements and update records.
+Settling the tax bill is not the last step — trustees must then provide clear statements to beneficiaries and keep HMRC records up to date.

-We explain what trustees must issue and why it matters for each beneficiary.
+We explain what trustees must issue and why it matters for each beneficiary’s own tax position.

-Providing beneficiaries with an R185 (trust) income and tax statement
+Providing beneficiaries with an R185 (trust income) certificate

 How to handle statements when there is more than one beneficiary